 We believe that everyone deserves a safe and affordable home.
-Our work for affordable housing combats the economic inequalities that prevent everyone from sharing in the valley's prosperity.
-In our valley, we are at risk of losing the families and workers that built the region, so PACT's Core Housing Team is fighting rising displacement with our focus on low income renters.
+Our work for affordable housing and tenant empowerment combats the economic inequalities that prevent everyone from sharing in the valley's prosperity.
+In our valley, we are at risk of losing the families and workers that built the region, so PACT's Housing Team is fighting rising displacement with our focus on low income renters.

-For more information or to get involved, contact Christian at email@example.com.
+For more information or to get involved, contact firstname.lastname@example.org.

 Core Housing Team

 Santa Clara County is in a housing crisis and renters are faring the worst.
 Too many renters are being pushed out by high rents and evictions.
 In one of the most expensive rental markets in the country, with over half of renters in San Jose considered ‘rent burdened' (paying more than 30% of their income on rent), PACT, along with the Silicon Valley Renters' Rights Coalition is finding solutions that ensures that families, low income workers and vulnerable populations in housing transitions can continue to be part of the valley we built.